-My research focuses upon experiences of listening and fandom, including recorded music (and music recording), music and the Internet, and music communities.
+My research specialisms are experiences of listening and fandom, including recorded music (and music recording), music and the Internet, and music communities.
 I’ve produced work on a range of topics including Brockhampton, djent, Little Simz, metalcore breakdowns, Kendrick Lamar, and theories of listening and empowerment.
 My publications are listed on the Research page.

 My passion for studying popular music emerged during the course of my undergraduate degree at the University of Surrey.
 I was awarded the Dean’s prize for the best overall performance in the Faculty of Arts and Human Sciences, and my undergraduate dissertation on metal music analysis won the Shoana M Mackay dissertation prize.
 I gained a distinction in my Master’s in Musicology at the University of Oxford.
-My PhD was funded by the AHRC consortium TECHNE and supervised by Prof. Allan Moore and Prof. Isabella van Elferen.
+My PhD was funded by the AHRC consortium TECHNE and supervised by Prof. Emeritus Allan Moore and Prof. Isabella van Elferen.
 My doctoral thesis investigates empowerment in postmillennial rap and metal music listening.
 I am currently writing a book on this topic to be published by Routledge.
 Prior to the postdoc, I spent two years leading academic practice as Head of Academic Studies at the popular music university BIMM Institute, Brighton.